Director James Gunn has been reinstated

-Now, there are rumours that Adam McKay might be stepping into the director’s chair.
+Before Gunn was reinstated in March 2019, there werre rumours that Adam McKay might step into the director’s chair.
 As reported in Empire, McKay spoke to the Happy Sad Confused podcast and said that he had been having conversations with Marvel for some time.
 He also mentioned that he’d find it hard to turn down the role of directing Guardian’s of the Galaxy if it were offered to him.
 McKay has worked on a string of movies including Ant-Man, Anchorman and the upcoming Holmes and Watson movie.

 Who will be the ‘big bad’?

 Thanks to Gunn saying all that about Guardians 3 kicking off the next 10 years of Marvel films, it looks like we’re going to be seeing another huge Marvel villain in the film.
 And fans think it’s going to be Warlock because Marvel boss Kevin Feige has already spoken about the character in relation to this film. “[Adam Warlock’s arrival] will not be until Guardians 3,” he told io9.
 “Adam is not a part of Infinity War, which of course he is in the comics, but James [Gunn] did always really like Adam Warlock, and our version of Infinity War is the culmination of all the stories we told up to this point.
 James has had ideas to introduce Adam — certainly there were ideas in Vol. 2, maybe even in part one, but part two for sure — which were great, but the way the story was coming together, there just wasn’t time for that.”

 Who is Adam Warlock?